Toward Automated Robustness Evaluation of Mathematical Reasoning: Analyses

+\hyt{To investigate whether variants discovered by \mname can effectively enhance LLM robustness, we conduct fine-tuning experiments on LLaMA-3-8B-Instruct.
+Specifically, we utilize \mname to generate variants from the GSM8K training set.
+We employ Qwen2.5-32B-Instruct to generate the corresponding responses, retaining only samples with correct solutions.
+This process results in 3,678 high-quality synthetic examples.
+Using LLaMA-Factory\footnote{\url{https://github.com/hiyouga/LLaMA-Factory}}, we perform LoRA-based Supervised Fine-Tuning (SFT) and Direct Preference Optimization (DPO) for 5 epochs.} \hyt{Table~\ref{tab:finetuning_results} reports the TFR of the fine-tuned models under \mname evaluation.
+Both SFT and DPO substantially reduce TFR compared to the baseline.
+Notably, SFT achieves a larger reduction, while DPO also yields consistent improvements.
+These results confirm that fine-tuning on adversarial variants generated by \mname enhances the model’s robustness.}

-\paragraph{Weakness Analyses}
+\subsection{Weakness Analyses}

-To better understand the robustness issues of LLMs in solving math problems, we analyze samples that fail in the \mname test for the target LLMs.
-We first manually summarize six weakness types as seeds and then use LLMs to classify these samples into the existing weakness types or generate new weakness types.
-Specifically, we instruct Qwen2.5-32B-Instruct to (1) classify the samples into the existing weakness types, (2) generate a new weakness type if the sample does not fit any of the existing ones, and (3) merge the newly generated weakness types with existing ones if they are similar, or keep them as new types if distinct.
-See Appendix \ref{app:weakness} for detailed prompt.
+To understand the robustness issues of LLMs in solving math problems, we analyze samples that fail in the \mname test for the target LLMs.
+We first manually summarize six weakness types as seeds and then use LLMs to classify these samples into the existing types or generate new ones.
+Specifically, we instruct Qwen2.5-32B-Instruct to (1) classify the samples into the existing types, (2) generate a new type if the sample fits none of the existing ones, and (3) merge the newly generated types with existing ones if they are similar, or keep them as new types if distinct.

-As shown in Figure~\ref{fig:weakness}, different LLMs exhibit a similar distribution of weaknesses, with the most common weakness being the \textit{breakdown in sequential reasoning during multi-step problem-solving}.
-Together with \textit{excessive reliance on irrelevant contextual and peripheral details}, \textit{insufficient information extraction from distracting and superfluous details}, and \textit{over-sensitivity to numerical variations leading to miscalculations}, these top four weaknesses account for 80\% of the observed cases.
-This similar distribution of weaknesses across different models suggests that the robustness issues may not be model-specific but rather could be inherent challenges in the current generation of LLMs.
-We provide examples for different weakness types in Appendix~\ref{app:wana}.
+\hyt{Different LLMs exhibit a similar weakness distribution: the most frequent failure mode is the} \textit{breakdown in sequential reasoning during multi-step problem-solving}.
+Along with \textit{excessive reliance on irrelevant contextual and peripheral details}, \textit{insufficient information extraction from distracting and superfluous details}, and \textit{over-sensitivity to numerical variations leading to miscalculations}, these top four weaknesses account for 80\% of the observed cases.
+This similar distribution of weaknesses across different models suggests that the robustness issues may not be model-specific but rather could be inherent challenges in the current generation of LLMs. \hyt{Representative examples, the annotation prompt, and the weakness distribution in Figure~\ref{fig:weakness} are provided in Appendices~\ref{app:weakness} and~\ref{app:wana}.}